 In reality, we all have diverse talents and struggles.
 Much dysfunction in relationships stems from failing to recognize each individual’s uniqueness or creating unrealistic expectations.

 The healthiest path forward?
 Move beyond projection to celebrate both common bonds and worthy differences among us fellow travelers.
 After all, we are all, we are all on this Earth Together!

 Other defense mechanisms:

-Distortion: When it comes to how we perceive the world around us, there is often a fine line between reality and distortion.
-Distortion refers to the way in which our individual personal biases and desires can affect our interpretation of events.
+When it comes to how we perceive the world around us, there is often a fine line between reality and distortion.
+Distortion refers to how our individual personal biases and desires can affect our interpretation of events.